Fade BG Image

 Let's Welcome the Intruders

 "Aaah, goddammit.
-Why do I gotta dogeza for that…"
+Why the hell do I gotta dogeza…"

 "Didn't you hear from the captain?
 They have an A-Rank adventurer backing them."

-"Gotta be a lie.
+"Gotta be a bluff.
 What would an A-Rank adventurer come to a place like this for?
-The captain's unexpectedly a scaredy-cat."
+The captain's more of a coward than I thought."

 "Hey, the captain might hear you."